pts/tinyveracrypt/README.txt

 * sha512 (SHA-512)
 * sha256 (SHA-256)
 * sha1 (SHA-1)
-* whatever Python hashlib supports (which includes ripemd160)
+* whatever Python hashlib supports (which includes ripemd160 and whirlpool, so including these all hashes used by VeraCrypt and TrueCrypt are supported)

 Supported key derivation (secret-to-key):